 REAL-TIME EBIRD DATA

 eBird is a real-time, online checklist program which has revolutionized the way that the birding community reports and accesses information about birds.
-Jointly sponsored by the Cornell Lab of Ornithology and National Audubon Society, eBird provides rich data sources for basic information on bird abundance and distribution.
-Click THIS LINK to find a chart of real-time bird sightings from this region.
-The chart shows recent sightings, checklists, and rarities.
+Sponsored by the Cornell Lab of Ornithology, eBird provides rich data sources for basic information on bird abundance and distribution.